irowebbn/irowebbn.github.io/_posts/2016-2-11-make-a-website.md

 **Reading List**: Part of the "conceptual awareness" thing I talked about earlier.
 Reading these is not required, but will definately expand your knowledge of the material and its context.

 **Recommended Tutorials**: For sections that call for it, I will link to tutorials I find helpful for hands-on learning.
 These are essential for developing a workflow.
-You can do these before, after or during the section, but your should do them.
+You can do these before, after or during the section, but you should do them.

 The rest is where I get to teach, rant, tell stories, drop pop culture references, and share how I think the best way to approach the topic at hand.